 - Easily adjusted turret speed

-- Easily removed parts for fast servicing and minimal downtime
+- Easily removable parts for fast servicing and minimal downtime

 - Highly reliable with rugged, industrial quality construction

 - A solidly engineered pellet press for years of uncomplicated commercial use